giantswarm/docs/src/content/tutorials/continuous-deployment/apps/update_appcr.md

 ## Updating App

 App update and reconfiguration must be done in the correct resource.
-If you want to reconfigure a property of App CR, like the application version, you have to edit the `appcr.yaml` file.
+If you want to reconfigure a property of `App` resource, like the application version, you have to edit the `appcr.yaml` file.
 If you want to edit the plain text or encrypted configuration, you have to edit the relevant resource type.

-### Updating App CR
+### Updating App resource

-1. Go to the App directory:
+1. Go to the `App` directory:

     ```sh
     cd management-clusters/${MC_NAME}/organizations/${ORG_NAME}/workload-clusters/${WC_NAME}/mapi/apps/${APP_NAME}
     ```

-2. Edit the `appcr.yaml` if you want to update the App CR fields, like version, catalog, etc. For all the supported fields reference [the App CRD schema](https://docs.giantswarm.io/use-the-api/management-api/crd/apps.application.giantswarm.io/)
+2. Edit the `appcr.yaml` if you want to update the `App` resource fields, like version, catalog, etc. For all the supported fields reference [the App CRD schema](https://docs.giantswarm.io/use-the-api/management-api/crd/apps.application.giantswarm.io/)

 ### Updating configmap user values

-1. Go to the App directory:
+1. Go to the `App` directory:

     ```sh
     cd management-clusters/${MC_NAME}/organizations/${ORG_NAME}/workload-clusters/${WC_NAME}/mapi/apps/${APP_NAME}